 Second, its adult specimens bore into marine sediments instead of wood.

-The discovery was first reported in the Proceedings of the Natural Academy of Sciences by the researchers from UP and their collaborators from Northeastern University, University of Utah, Second Genome, École Normale Supérieure, Sultan Kudarat State University and Drexel University.
+The discovery was first reported in the Proceedings of the Natural Academy of Sciences by the researchers from the University of the Philippines and their collaborators from Northeastern University, University of Utah, Second Genome, École Normale Supérieure, Sultan Kudarat State University and Drexel University.

 According to their paper, chemosynthetic symbioses give certain marine invertebrates the unusual ability to consume inorganic chemicals such as hydrogen sulfide rather than organic matter as food.